-- 1. Click on the Tools menu at the top of the screen. - 2.
-Select Options.
-A dialog box will pop up.

-3. Click on Logos within Word Documents in the list on the left.
+- 1. Click Tools on the menu at the top of the screen. - Select Options.
+A dialog box will pop up. - Click on Logos within Word Documents in the list on the left. - Locate your Company Logo graphic on your computer using the Browse button.
+Click OK. - To use your company logo for the current project; right-click in the Current Project Logo box and then click Update.

-The Paddocks

-s Help Address Book...

-Outlook Sync...

-Default Contacts Options...

-File

-Proje

-Ente

-P

-Project Name:

-4. Locate your Company Logo graphic on your computer using the Browse button.
-Click OK.